ghicheon/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * image 2: the answer is wrong.
 I think the reason is that background is so complicated and the sign is so small in the image.
 * image 3: correct. the sign is so clear and so big(compared to the image 2).
 * image 4: wrong. the size of the image is so small and  the background is not simple.
-           I think some preprocessing is needed to eliminate meaningless area.I mean the image needs to occupy lots of area in 32x32 image.
+           I think some preprocessing is needed to eliminate meaningless area.I mean the traffic sign needs to occupy lots of area in 32x32 image.
 * image 5: it's correct.so simple background & big sign compared to the size of the image.